✅ SAFE — Beef

 ✅ Reality: A dog getting away with a food once is not the same as that food being good for it.
 What looks like a stray's tolerance is endurance, not proof of safety.
 They also suffer undiagnosed chronic issues.
 House dogs — particularly breeds inclined to obesity, pancreatitis or allergies — need their food weighed and watched.

-"When Indian pet parents ask me about beef, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With beef, the factors that matter most are preparation and quantity — not just the safety rating.
 Knowing the safety class is step one — amount and frequency are the bigger step two.
 Start from the katori measures above, then adjust to how your particular dog actually handles it."

 Sources & References